Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 * Employees, no matter what rank, must all be treated as equals
 * Build a culture where people feel like they belong
 * ` When you have people who trust you, they're going to do a better job for you to earn or keep that trust `
-* Remember above else that they are humans with emotions, care for them deeply
+* Remember above all else that they are humans with emotions, care for them deeply

 ---------